latolukasz/beeorm-doc/docs/guide/entity_fields.md

 | uint64 | bigint      |    	0 | 	2<sup>64</sup>-1 |
 | uint16 with tag `beeorm:"year"` | year      |    [0 or 1901](https://dev.mysql.com/doc/refman/8.0/en/year.html) | 2155 |

-All above MySQL fields are defined as `NOT NULL DEFAULT '0'`.

 ::: tip
 Always spend extra time to analise your data and choose best `int` type for every field:
  * if field contains only positive numbers always use unsigned type (`uint`, `uint16`...)